The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 T-80U-M1 "Bars"

-Tank protection also corresponds to the best world analogues.
+The tank's protection also corresponds to the best world analogues.
 It consists:

-• built-in dynamic protection (VDZ);
+• built-in dynamic protection (EDP);

-• complex of active protection "Arena";
+• active protection complex "Arena";

 • KOEP "Shtora-1".